 10:10am-10:50am: Coffee hour and Sunday School.

 Coffee hour is an opportunity for people to mingle in Meade Hall.
-Sunday school is offered September- May for children, youth and adults during this hour.
+Sunday school is offered September- May for children (ages 3-5th grade) and adults during this hour.
 Location varies per age group.

 11am: Rite One Communion Service